Niqab-wearing Muslim student refuses teacher’s request to unveil - The Signal

 “Although the Georgia law does seem to be outdated, no one seems to be improperly enforcing that law against people of faith,” he said.
 “As long as law enforcement and government agencies do not violate the freedom of religion by enforcing the anti-mask law against religious women, I see no need for change in the law.”

 Cue state Sen. Vincent Fort, a legislator representing Atlanta.
-“I’m going to call the legal council about it,” he told The Signal.
+“I’m going to call the legal counsel about it,” he told The Signal.

 “I remember the effort to pass an exemption,” he said, citing fizzled-out legislation from 2000 which aimed to amend the anti-mask laws to allow for religious exceptions.
 “It’s a reasonable exemption that ought then be made.”